Part A: Claims

 For example, ‘Sponsored Walk 14 August’ and identify the sponsor sheet in question, either by use of the participator’s name or by use of an individual reference.
 The charity should enter further details in the additional information box at the end of the form.

-You don’t have to include sponsored events in this way, if the way you keep your records makes it easier to list each individual donation separately, then that’s fine.
+You do not have to include sponsored events in this way, if the way you keep your records makes it easier to list each individual donation separately, then that’s fine.

 6.6.9 Charities must retain the original sponsor sheets and be able to produce them in support of their claim in the event that HMRC audits the Gift Aid claim.
 This is because the sponsor forms contain the donors’ declarations of tax paid by the donors and form part of the audit trail connecting the payments and declarations to the charities’ claims to repayment of the tax.